Enter a world of books…

 - Visits from authors and other activities through the year

-The Accelerated Reader Program gives our pupils in Years 4-9 the change to improve their reading skills.
+The Accelerated Reader Programme gives our pupils in Years 4-9 the change to improve their reading skills.
 It promotes reading for pleasure, encouraging children to do this activity more.
-The Program doubles your child’s reading in one academic year.
-It does what it says on the tin – accelerates your child’s reading.
+The Programme provides a supportive and individually tailored, incentive-based programme to improve children’s reading habits and ability.

 Did you know?
 A recent study by psychologists has shown that reading is also a way of resting, helping the mind to recharge.